 Finished!
-Once the SQL Script is finished importing (as depicted below) the following items will assist you in leveraging a variety of Auto Layout and Navigation Features.
+Once the SQL Script is finished importing, the following items will assist you in leveraging a variety of Auto Layout and Navigation Features.

-• Layout and Alignment Toolbar: Use any of the four Auto Layout styles to change the layout of the diagram with the click of a button.
+- Diagram > Layout.
+Use any of the Auto Layout styles, such as hierarchical, orthogonal, and symmetrical, to change the layout of the diagram with the click of a button.
 The auto layout styles are all entirely customizable styles.
-You can also customize the diagram layout via the Layout Properties pages that can be launched by clicking Layout > Layout Properties.
+You can also customize the diagram layout via the Layout Properties option.
 In addition, you can have multiple layout styles in a model.
-Select some object and then choose the layout style.
-If you don't have any objects selected when you click the layout button, the layout style chosen will be applied to the entire model.

-- Data Model Explorer: Click on any object in the Data Model explorer and it will automatically be selected in the diagram and focused in both the Zoom Window and Overview window. - Overview Window: Use this window as a thumbnail of your model to pan the entire model or zoom in and out.
+Select an object, and then choose the layout style.
+If you don't have any objects selected when you click the layout button, the layout style chosen is applied to the entire model. - Tools > Overview Window.
+Use this window as a thumbnail of your model to pan the entire model or zoom in and out.
 It can also pan and zoom the diagram if grabbed or sized.

-If the Overview window is not already visible, press F9 to activate it. - Zoom Window: Use this window as a magnifying glass to enlarge any diagram objects under your mouse cursor.
+- Tools > Zoom Window.
+Use this window as a magnifying glass to enlarge any diagram objects under your mouse cursor.
 You can also press SHIFT+F8 to freeze the zoom window to keep a single object frozen while you continue to pan around the diagram.
-If the Zoom window is not already visible, press F8 to activate it.
+If the Zoom window is not already visible, press F8 to activate it. - Data Model Explorer: Click any object in the Data Model explorer and it is automatically selected in the diagram and focused in both the Zoom Window and Overview window.